Just sit down and waste your day! :)

 [I will comment on the game when the section is ready]

 By Tony Gilroy.
-The most surprising entry in the universe since Rogue One - and a prequel to it, a gritty and mature story of the formative years of the rebellion, with just incredible plot and characters.
+The most surprising entry in the universe since Rogue One - and a prequel to it.
+A gritty and mature story of the formative years of the rebellion, with incredible plot and characters.
 If you jump on stupid internet bandwagons, you are missing on great stuff.

 [I will comment on the movies when the section is ready]

 By Gene Roddenberry.
-Star Trek has tons of series, so I won't even bother putting dates or names, and as of this moment I can't comment on all of them.
-Although I'm not a big fan, I find them a pretty fair watch, they have some nice characters and very well-written episodes here and there, also very iconic moments, and a few quite good movies... but I can't help finding the overall tone very silly, and laden with plot holes.
+Star Trek has tons of series, so I won't even bother putting dates and names, and as of this moment I can't comment on all of them, but I hardly care about anything besides The Original Series and The Next Generation.
+Although I'm not a big fan, I find them a pretty fair watch, they have some nice characters and very well-written episodes here and there, iconic moments, and a few quite good movies... but I can't help finding the overall tone very silly, and laden with plot holes.

 Star Trek is probably the biggest sci-fi franchise around by movies and series alone, it also has dozens of comics and games, and a few cartoons.
 You can check my comments on the cartoons here, and the comics here.